SkPhilipp/any/README.md

 any deploy
 ```

-Deploys a project to a Kubernetes cluster running Any.
+Deploys a repository to a Kubernetes cluster running Any.

 ## Supported Layouts